-Dan Kildee knows what can be accomplished when we work together and focus on the things that really matter – jobs, a brighter future for our children and security for our parents in their retirement.
-Dan has always believed that our government should be working for the people to create opportunity for all Americans.
-Right now, there’s too much partisan political bickering and finger pointing in Congress.
-Dan knows that getting things done for the American people should be our highest priority.
-It’s this philosophy that has guided Dan in his work his entire life.
+Dan Kildee never stops fighting for Michigan.
+He knows what can be accomplished when we work together and focus on the things that really matter – jobs, a brighter future for our children and security for our parents in their retirement.

-As County Treasurer, Dan worked to create the Genesee County Land Bank.
-A first of its kind in the nation, the land bank helps to keep families in their homes by preventing foreclosures, giving every family a chance at home ownership.
-It also helps to reduce the number of vacant and abandoned structures in the community, all while helping to create good-paying jobs for local residents.
-Across the country, Dan’s land bank model has helped to inspire other cities to start similar models to help create opportunity and foster development.
+Previously as County Treasurer, Dan worked to create the Genesee County Land Bank, a first of its kind in the nation.
+Since its creation, it has helped to keep thousands of families in their homes by preventing foreclosures, giving every family an opportunity to be successful.
+Immediately before Congress, he also founded and served as the president of the Center for Community Progress, which continues to help transform vacant and blighted areas into vibrant and stronger neighborhoods.
+Across the country, Dan’s land bank model has helped to inspire almost 100 other cities to start similar models to help create opportunity and foster development.

 Dan is a lifelong Michigan resident.
 He and his wife of 26 years, Jennifer, currently reside in Flint Township.
 Dan has two children currently in college, Kenneth at the University of Michigan-Flint and Katy at Central Michigan University.
 Dan’s oldest son Ryan and his wife Ginger are the parents of Dan’s first and only grandchild, Caitlin.